 Venture Capital Investment Tax Credit

 The Venture Capital Investment Tax Credit was established to improve access to capital to fast growing Indiana companies by providing individual and corporate investors an additional incentive to invest in early stage firms.
-Investors who provide qualified debt or equity capital to Indiana companies receive a credit against their Indiana income tax liability. click for more information
+Investors who provide qualified debt or equity capital to Indiana companies receive a credit against their Indiana tax liability. click for more information